cobbman/PirateBattleship/readme.txt

 readme.txt

-This game is not finished and still in production!!!
+This game finished, so you can play it!
+But, it still needs a few things done to make the game play better.

 Comments or questions can be emailed to me: hello@bigwilliam.com

 If you want to try it for what I have so far, run in your terminal: python start.py